govind0229/script_pg_autofailover/README.md

 Added pgautofailover.server name with pgautofailover-monitor.service/pgautofailover-node.service. for run monitor and node instances on a single machine.

+<--Setup pgautofialvoer -->
 ## Steps;

-- edit .env file and update monitor variables with your current running machine.
+- edit `.env` file and update monitor variables with your current running machine.

-monitor_address - update with a current running machine IP address. like '192.168.0.1'
+`monitor_address` - update with a current running machine IP address. like '192.168.0.1'

-monitor_port - if you are required to run monitor and node instance on the same machine, in this case, you need to set the port, default Postgres port is '5432' [it's only applicable for the testing environment]
+`monitor_port` - if you are required to run monitor and node instance on the same machine, in this case, you need to set the port, default Postgres port is '5432' [it's only applicable for the testing environment]

-monitor_uri - don't change it.
+`monitor_uri` - don't change it.

 - after setup .env file run below command to setup monitor instance.

-`pg-auto-failover.sh` comes with the below options; to create monitor and node instances;
+- `pg-auto-failover.sh` script comes with the below options; to create monitor and node instances;

-monitor    -- Create a cluster monitor using ./pg-auto-failover.sh monitor.
+   - monitor    -- Create a cluster monitor using `./pg-auto-failover.sh monitor`.

-node       -- Create a cluster nodes using ./pg-auto-failover.sh node.
+   - node       -- Create a cluster nodes using `./pg-auto-failover.sh node`.

-delete     -- Delete pg_autoctl Cluster instances.
+   - delete     -- Delete pg_autoctl Cluster instances.

-watch      -- Show cluster nodes state.
+   - watch      -- Show cluster nodes state.

 on the monitor machine;